A2Amir/Traffic_Sign_Classifier/README.md

    | Fully connected with dropout	scope:fully_3; |pairwise connections between all nodes 	|(?,512) |	(?,128)|
    |Fully connected with dropout |	scope=out; pairwise connections between all nodes  |	(?,128)  |	(?,43) |

-* I chosed Adam opzimizer Adam (Adaptive Moment Estimation) as the loss function, which divide the learning rate for a weight by a running average of the magnitudes of recent gradients for that weight.
+I chosed Adam opzimizer Adam (Adaptive Moment Estimation) as the loss function, which divide the learning rate for a weight by a running average of the magnitudes of recent gradients for that weight.
 This helps in faster gradient descent and it is more accurate than SGD and GD.

-* To measure the loss and accuracy of the validation set the evaluate(X_data, y_data) function was implemented.
+To measure the loss and accuracy of the validation set the evaluate(X_data, y_data) function was implemented.

+#### train the model architecture:

-* To train the model,the training data passed through a training pipeline which shuffle the training set before each epoch and after each epoch measure the loss and accuracy of the validation set and save the model after training.
+To train the model,the training data passed through a training pipeline which shuffle the training set before each epoch and after each epoch measure the loss and accuracy of the validation set and save the model after training.

-* I chose these hyperparameters based my experiences that I had with the taining phase.
+I chose these hyperparameters based my experiences that I had with the taining phase.
 I tried to train my model for more epochs to see if I get a better result but I relized that a batch size of 256 can lead to a faster convergence.

 Hyperparameter tuning